The Bankrate promise

 The bottom line

 If you’re ready to grow your company, getting a small business loan could be a smart option.
-While many types of loans are available, most will require you to have strong personal and business credit scores, reliable cash flow and, ideally, a couple of years of business history.
+While many types of loans are available, most will require strong personal and business credit scores, reliable cash flow and, ideally, a couple of years of business history.